paultman/paultman-com/src/content/blog/express-proj-setup-7-client-side-js-bundling-with-rollup.md

 module.exports = app;
 ```

-and to use Rollup, we will setup a config file:
+and to use Rollup, we will setup a config file called rollup.config.js in the app root folder:

 ```javascript
 import copy from "rollup-plugin-copy";